hbacelar8/bacelarhenrique.github.io/_posts/2021-02-21-rust-and-stm32-a-quick-start-guide.md

 }
 ```

 Now, you need to configure the ```Cargo.toml``` file already present in your project root.
-This is the file where all the dependencies (crates) used in your project must be declared.
+This is the file where all the dependencies (crates) used in your project must be specified.

 For this project in particular, copy the following content to the file